 Ive been lacking some serious mo-tivation to update my blog over the last 6 months .. oh my gawd has it really been that long.
 Anyway enough’s enough and its back to business as of right now.
 What do you think of these fine fellows?
 I pinched these pics of my husbands blog: sweetgeorgiabrownbarbers.com.
 I think they are great and something to think about.
 As we get closer to Summer a big moustache may come in handy.. but maybe not..
 I’m not really sure, you’ll have to think about it.

 Dear everyone – check this out.

 They are pencil chopsticks – omg chopsticks made to look like pencils.
 How amazing.
 I bought them from japan recently and I love them with all my heart.
 Stupidly I only purchased 6 of them which means I can only have 2 friends over for dinner plus me, or 3 friends and I just watch them eat.
-Either way I think they are great and i just hope I don’t break them or loose them or accidently sharpen them.
+Either way I think they are great and i just hope I don’t break them or loose them or accidentally sharpen them.
+Continue reading

 Did anyone every buy a cap and think to themselves ” gee I really love this cap but I just wish it had a little pocket on the side that I can store all of my favorite things in” ? well be careful for what you wish for because here’s one now…